EricZinda/Perplexity/docs/mrscon/devhowto0020WellFormedTree.md

 Once this has run its course you will have all the valid well-formed trees for the MRS.

-Here is the Python code for the main routine:
+Here is the Python code for the main routine, all of the code is available [here](https://github.com/EricZinda/Perplexity/blob/main/perplexity/tree_algorithm_zinda2020.py):

 ~~~
 def TryAlternativeHoleAssignments(allHolesDict, nodeRemainingHolesListOrig, nodeRemainingFloatersList, nodeAssignmentList):